(This article was first published in Malayalam in Madhyamam newspaper on June 4, 2015)

 Such an account that denies the range of arguments and the variety of struggles forwarded by the subaltern women necessarily helps create the image of women incapable of intelligent thought.
 However, this account is reversed when describing the savarna women’s situation in that period.
 They are not limited to being ‘victims’ at the mercy of the brute force of the men of their community.
 Instead, they are presented as “capable” women who exercise their “agency”.
 This example is merely one of the many that presents the marginalized communities and masculinities within it as more troublesome and violent.

-Actually, the politics of the Indian feminist movement itself has to be seen as being casteist.
+In fact, the politics of the Indian feminist movement itself has to be seen as being casteist.
 Inside Kerala and outside, most of the feminist outrage and mass mobilizations were focused on issues such as rape, violence against women and sexual harassment in public, such as in public transport.
 These were issues where they problematized patriarchy in public spaces (and the instances problematized were most often those in which the aggressors belonged to the marginalized communities).
 Such an approach ended up reinventing the casteist fears of open public spaces and of the threatening ‘lower’ caste man present there.
 The legal protections they fought for and won were those that ensured safety for the upper caste woman who ventured outside the family (and her own community).

 Instead, had they chosen to create mass mobilizations to fight the casteist control on savarna woman’s sexuality, or the caste Hindu system of inheritance which denied property rights for them, or the rampant foeticide in their own communities, or the sexual violence upper caste men perpetrated on lower caste women with impunity as part of their social power, or about the sexual exploitation in lower-caste women’s work places, the face of Indian feminism would have been entirely different.
 While it should have worked to have a voice that engaged with the different power structures in society, feminism ended up creating a conversation that was casteist.